 Before your family life becomes a runaway train, consider what is best for your family when it comes to afterschool activities and the amount of time you spend together.
 Many loud voices will tell you all the things your child needs to participate in for future success.
 Certainly, extracurricular activities can make your child’s life richer, but they can also create additional stress and anxiety for the entire family.

 When you rarely sit down for a meal together or have the opportunity to connect, relationships can suffer.
 Plus, trying to keep up can be exhausting.
 So, how much is too much?

 Here are some suggestions from kidshealth.org to help you manage activities and family connectedness:

-Family time is a precious commodity, and your children will grow up in the blink of an eye.
+As a parent, when you manage family time, it’s a precious commodity.
+And your children will grow up in the blink of an eye.
 Plan now to set your family priorities, avoid unnecessary activities and be intentional about spending time together as a family.

 Did this blog give you the information you were looking for and give you tools to help improve your relationships?